Fernando Alonso: Endorsements and philanthropy

 Alonso has done business with Banco Santander, Cajastur, TAG Heuer, Europcar, Silestone, Liberbank, ING, Chandon, Adidas, and Bang & Olufsen.
 He is the founder and brand ambassador of the fashion retailer Kimoa, and intended to establish the Fernando Alonso Cycling Team to compete in UCI events in 2015 before the project failed to materialise.
 (Note: The leaked Paradise Papers stated Alonso's manager Luis García Abad founded and constituted the Revolution Holdings Limited for the team on the Mediterranean island of Malta.
 Documents released to the Spanish media revealed the Directorate-General for the Treasury knew about its existence and accounts.)
 As a result of Alonso's endorsement money and F1 salary, he has been listed as one of the world's highest-paid athletes by Forbes every year from 2012 to 2018.
 The magazine named him motorsport's top-earning driver from June 2012 to June 2013, one of 2016's top earning international stars, and one of 2017's highest-paid international and European celebrities.
 Alonso also featured on the Forbes Celebrity 100 list in 2008 and 2017.
 In 2020, Alonso was sponsored by Ruoff Mortgage for his Indianapolis 500 attempt.
+In 2025, Alonso became brand ambassador for Flexicar, a Spanish used-vehicle retailer, as part of the company's corporate rebranding.

 Alonso was appointed director of the Grand Prix Drivers' Association (GPDA) along with Mark Webber and Ralf Schumacher.
 He held that post from 2006 to 2010.

-In November 2017 Alonso established the FA Racing G2 Logitech G eSports racing team of which he is the team principal and competes in virtual online racing championships on multiple platforms.
+In November 2017, Alonso established the FA Racing G2 Logitech G eSports racing team of which he is the team principal and competes in virtual online racing championships on multiple platforms.
 The team dissolved in 2018 and launched another in partnership with FA Racing and Veloce Esports in March 2019.
 Alonso's team has also competed in the F4 Spanish Championship, Formula Renault Eurocup and karting.
 He is an investor and board member of the eSports multi-racing platform Motorsport Games.

 The UNICEF Spanish Committee named Alonso a UNICEF Goodwill Ambassador in February 2005 to promote and defend children's rights and awareness of UNICEF.
 Alonso promoted India's efforts to eradicate polio in 2011 and handwashing with soap to school children in 2012, whilst he also supported UNICEF's anti-cyberbullying campaign in November 2017.
 Alonso founded the Fundación Fernando Alonso in 2007 to promote motor racing and road safety education.